Firstly, has Brexit damaged the market?

 Some ROI figures of established classic motorcycles

 One of the strongest emerging market motorcycle brands is Ducati.
-Here are two charts to consider for this powerful brand.
+Here is a chart to consider for this powerful brand.
 There are very good reasons for this and I believe, along with other classic motorcycle experts, that this trend will continue and there is still plenty of room for far greater growth.
 Some models are predicted by classic motorcycle analysts and classic motorcycle experts predict that some models will reach £250,000 within 10 years.

 Emerging market off road classic motorcycles.

 Many people invest in classic moto cross and trials motorcycles for numerous reasons.
 One driver pushing collectors towards competition dirt motorcycles is that DVLA are becoming more demanding about motorcycles which are kept on a SORN.
 Many collectors are becoming weary of the bureaucracy and like dirt bikes, because there is no record of them with DVLA.
 They are also incredible fun to ride.

 One of the under estimated brands of the dirt bike world is Bultaco and Montesa and I believe that these machines will explode in price once old memories are stirred. however they have been performing respectfully enough.